FISC-Project/FISC-Standalone-Tools/README.md

 # FISC-Assembler-Standalone
 FISC-Assembler is the Assembler tool which is used in the FISC project.
-This tool can be used without the LLVM Compiler, however, we strongly recommend using the LLVM Assembler.
+This tool can be used without the LLVM Assembler, however, we strongly recommend using LLVM in any case.

 # How to Build the Source Code
 * From the top folder of the project, run `toolchain/launcher.pyc build`